Parenting siblings of children with autism spectrum disorder

 But don’t be too hard on yourself – there are some simple things you can do every day to nurture your other children.

-It’s a good idea to start explaining autism spectrum disorder (ASD) to siblings as soon as you think they can understand, or as soon as they’re old enough to notice their brother or sister is behaving differently.
+It’s a good idea to start explaining autism spectrum disorder (ASD) to your typically developing children as soon as you think they can understand, or as soon as they’re old enough to notice their brother or sister is behaving differently from other children.
 This helps children adjust to their sibling’s disability, and avoids mistaken ideas about ASD.

 As children get older and better able to understand, you’ll find they need more information and will ask more complicated questions about ASD.